-The initial conversation with the child and family, and others who are close to them, establishes a partnership with the family and the Brevard Family Partnership staff, and determines team membership and an initial set of strengths and needs from which the team can work.
+The initial conversation with the child and family, and others, who are close to them, establishes a partnership with the family and the Brevard C.A.R.E.S. staff, determines team membership, and develops an initial set of strengths and needs from which the team will work.